Key points:

 At its core, neurodiversity acknowledges that every individual has their own “neuro-identity”, one that may range from ADHD to autism.
 These differences are seen as part of the natural spectrum of human behaviour and should be recognized, respected and celebrated.

 In comparison, those with a “neurotypical” brain typically follow the majority’s way of thinking and have no difficulty adjusting to social norms or life expectations.
-Neurotypicals often exhibit what is seen as “normal” behavior for their given environment.
+Neurotypicals often exhibit what is seen as “normal” behaviour in their given environment.

 Essentially, neurodiversity celebrates those who are neurologically different while neurotypicality adheres to what is societally accepted as “normal”.
 By understanding both terms, we can create an inclusive environment that recognizes each person’s unique neurological makeup and encourages individuals to reach their highest potential.